 Room and Board Arrangements:

-All field school participants will be housed at the Hamnavoe Hostel in Stromness.
-The field school rents out the entire facility.
-The hostel includes a fully-stocked kitchen, wifi internet, and laundry facilties.
-A Co-Op Grocery store is less than a 2 minute walk from the hostel and is open until 10 pm.
-Cost:
+All field school participants will be housed at the Browns Hostel in Stromness.
+The field school rents out two self-contained facilities so no other lodgers will be present.
+The hostel includes a fully-stocked kitchen, wifi internet, and laundry facilities.
+A Co-Op Grocery store is less than a 5 minute walk from the hostel and is open until 10 pm.